2swap/swaptube/docker/README.md

 This directory contains Docker configuration files and scripts to run SwapTube in a containerized environment, making it easy to deploy and use without installing all dependencies manually.

+## Note from 2swap:

+I personally don't use this as I have gotten accustomed to building and running SwapTube natively on my system, and I intend to keep it that way to maintain a level of familiarity with external dependencies.
+This setup is contributed by the community, and I do not intend to maintain it.
+YMMV.

 ## 🐳 Quick Start

 1. **Build the container:**